Universal Plug and Play: Event notification

 Another capability of UPnP networking is event notification, or eventing.
 The event notification protocol defined in the UPnP Device Architecture is known as General Event Notification Architecture (GENA).
-A UPnP description for a service includes a list of actions the service responds to and a list of variables that model the state of the service at run time.
+A UPnP description for a service includes a list of actions the service responds to and a list of variables that model the state of the service at runtime.
 The service publishes updates when these variables change, and a control point may subscribe to receive this information.
 The service publishes updates by sending event messages.
-Event messages contain the names of one or more state variables and the current value of those variables.
+Event messages contain the names of one or more state variables and their current values.
 These messages are also expressed in XML.
 A special initial event message is sent when a control point first subscribes; this event message contains the names and values for all evented variables and allows the subscriber to initialize its model of the state of the service.
 To support scenarios with multiple control points, eventing is designed to keep all control points equally informed about the effects of any action.
 Therefore, all subscribers are sent all event messages, subscribers receive event messages for all "evented" variables that have changed, and event messages are sent no matter why the state variable changed (either in response to a requested action or because the state the service is modeling changed).

 Presentation

 The final step in UPnP networking is presentation.
-If a device has a URL for presentation, then the control point can retrieve a page from this URL, load the page into a web browser, and depending on the capabilities of the page, allow a user to control the device and/or view device status.
+If a device has a URL for presentation, then the control point can retrieve a page from this URL, load the page into a web browser, and, depending on the capabilities of the page, allow a user to control the device and/or view device status.
 The degree to which each of these can be accomplished depends on the specific capabilities of the presentation page and device.